Help the Army outsmart the enemy, safeguard Army secrets and give commanders the information they need to make the right decisions.

 Job on base

-Your day-to-day responsibilities as an Intelligence Operator at camp will see you developing the skills required to advise battlefield operations.
-You will work with the equipment and practice the techniques of Intelligence analysis in live scenarios.
+Your day-to-day responsibilities as an Intelligence Operator in camp will see you developing the skills required to support commanders on operations.
+You will work as part of an intelligence team while you hone your skills, using operational equipment and practice the techniques of Intelligence analysis in live scenarios.

-As well as your day to day responsibilities as an Intelligence Operator, you will also continue your soldier training including weapons, medical and radio/communications training.
+As well as your day to day responsibilities as an Intelligence Operator, you will also continue to develop the key soldier skills of weapons handling, medical and radio/communications training, and physical fitness.

 Job on deployment

 As an Intelligence Operator you will have the opportunity to deploy wherever the Army goes.
-In combat situations, you will use your skills to analyse the combat terrain and battlefield conditions to predict how it will impact operations.
-You will then be responsible for reporting your findings to military commanders to ensure they have the most accurate information to make the most informed decisions.
+You will use your skills to analyse the multi-dimensional operating space and maintain situational awareness.
+You will then be responsible for compiling intelligence product and reporting your findings to commanders to ensure they have the most accurate information to make the most informed decisions.

 You’re an extremely integral part to the decision making process and driving operations.